openedx-unsupported/testeng-ci/mobile_app/README.md

 checkout_build_repos
 --------------------

-Checks out out a code and config repository and sets them up for building, by creating a properties file to point the code at the config.
+Checks out a code and config repository and sets them up for building, by creating a properties file to point the code at the config.

 *Usage*
 * Create your virtual environment